 It was far from its previous condition where the wildlife was thriving and the area was well-protected.

-To better appreciate it more, I encourage you to try and include the Calauit Safari Tour on your itinerary when you do visit Coron and I’m sure it will also capture your heart as it did to mine!
+To better appreciate it more, I encourage you to try and include the Calauit Safari Tour on your Coron itinerary when you do visit part of Palawan and I’m sure it will also capture your heart as it did to mine!

-Have you been to Calauit Island or any game reserve lately?
+Have you been to Calauit Safari Park or any game reserve lately?
 Share your thoughts on this!